Firstcard

 Afterpay partnered with Experian in 2024 to begin reporting on-time BNPL payments.
 If you opt in, your Afterpay payment history appears on your Experian credit report.

 Note that Afterpay only reports to Experian — not Equifax or TransUnion.
-This limits the credit-building impact, as some lenders only check one bureau.
+This limits the credit-building impact.

 Klarna